Monoidal Bousfield Localizations and Algebras over Operads: Preservation of algebras over -cofibrant operads

 $f \mbox{ is a } \C \mbox{-local equivalence} $\\ $\mbox{iff } F(f,Z) \mbox{ is a weak equivalence for all }\C \mbox{-local } Z $\\ $\mbox{iff } F(T,F(f,Z)) \mbox{ is a weak equivalence for all }\C \mbox{-local Z and all } T$ (by Prop.
 3.2) \\ $\mbox{iff } F(T \wedge f,Z) \mbox{ is a weak equivalence for all }\C \mbox{-local } Z $ (by adjointness)\\ $\mbox{iff } T \wedge f \mbox{ is a } \C \mbox{-local equivalence}$

 This proves that the class of $\C$-local equivalences is closed under smashing with a domain or codomain of a generating cofibration, so $L_\C$ is a monoidal Bousfield localization.

 \end{proof}

 The reader may wonder whether all Bousfield localizations preserve algebras over cofibrant operads in general model categories $\M$, i.e. whether all Bousfield localizations are monoidal.
-This is false, as demonstrated by the following example, which can be found at the end of Section 6 in \cite{CGMV}.
+This is false, as demonstrated by the following example, from Section 6 in \cite{CGMV}.